rodeyseijkens/nixos-config/README.md

 #### 5. **Manual config**

-Even though I use home manager, there is still a little bit of manual configuration to do:
+Even though I use home manager and Stylix for automated theming, there is still a little bit of manual configuration to do:

 - Enable Discord theme (in Discord settings under VENCORD > Themes).
-- Configure the browser (for now, all browser configuration is done manually).
+- Configure the browser (some browser configuration is done automatically for firefox & zen).
 - Change the git account information in `./modules/home/git.nix`

 ```nix